clchen28/campsite-hot-or-not/README.md

 Cache choice: **Redis**.
 Memcached is great for caching small datasets or static datasets.
 Redis can store data structures that map to a key.
 This can be used to store the latest data that has arrived from a given weather station, and subsequent requests for data can simply scan these data structures for the nearest nodes as opposed to querying the database.

+## Engineering Challenge
+The selected implementation of the IDW Average algorithm presents an engineering challenge.
+This algorithm is two steps - finding the k nearest nodes from a campsite, and then calculating the weighted average.
+The brute force method of doing this is to, for each campsite and historical time, calculate the distance to all weather stations that have data available at that time, and then choose the 5 that have the shortest distance.
+There are also ways to optimize this algorithm.

+Another way to solve this is to use some type of data structure that will efficiently find the k nearest neighbors, such as a KD-tree.
+This would be a quite complex way to solve this problem very efficiently.

 ## Architecture
-S3 -> Kafka -> Flink -> Cassandra for batch.
+S3 -> Kafka -> Spark -> Cassandra for batch.

-API/Live Data/User Requests -> Kafka -> Flink -> Cassandra for real-time.
+API/Live Data/User Requests -> Kafka -> Spark -> Cassandra for real-time.

 The last available weather station data can be cached in Redis.